aihimel/wc-call-for-price/readme.txt

 = 1.4.0 (9 August 2023) =
 * ✅ **Feature:** Admin settings area updated.
 Added 4 sections [General, Button, Rules, Actions]
 * ✅ **Feature:** Display settings added.
 Now you can show `Call For Price` on empty price product or on all of your products
 * ✅ **Feature:** Button Attributes like height, width, title text added.
-So you can tweak the button design yourselves.
+So you can tweak the button design yourselves
 * ✅ **Feature:** You can now show `Call For Price` on out-of-stock products, minimum threshold products or a custom number of availability
 * ✅ **Feature:** Button action added.
 Now you will be able to redirect the user to a different page when anybody clicks on `Call For Price`.
-Also a settings added to open a new page or open in the current page.
+Also, a settings added to open a new page or open in the current page
 * 🪛 **Tweak:** Security updated
 * 🧩 **Compatibility:** Tested up to WordPress 6.3
 * 🧩 **Compatibility:** Tested up to WooCommerce 8.0.0